Master9Wayne/iris-sys-recs-2026/README.md

 # iris-sys-recs-2026
 ## Why do I want to join IRIS Systems?

-I have a deep interest in the domain of computer systems and want to understnd internally how the internet and websites work.
+I have a deep interest in the domain of computer systems and want to understand internally how the internet and websites work.
 I think IRIS Systems is a good platform for learning the internal architecture and the BTS of how real-world deployed websites work.
 I will be able to learn a lot and also I have heard the people in IRIS Systems are really nice and fun.

 ### Task Submissions